 With social media users willingly adding their geographic location, age, gender and listing their interests — this has made it easier for these platforms to offer advertising opportunities – and rich opportunities for marketers to target.

 Whether that is driving traffic to your site or increasing brand awareness and consumer trust.

-However, social media marketing is time consuming, particularly if you want to do it well.
-There are plenty of scheduling tools available such as Buffer, MeetEdgar and Hootsuite, however, to fulfil your efforts, the tool needs to be managed daily.
+However, social media marketing is time-consuming, particularly if you want to do it well.
+There are plenty of scheduling tools available such as Buffer, MeetEdgar and Hootsuite, however, to fulfill your efforts, the tool needs to be managed daily.